mattwynyard/ableywebmap/README.md

 Although I felt I understood loading pattern of the map and how to retreive from callbacks.
 I was not sure I was updating the state of the app.\
 correctly i.e. using a passing a callback as props from App container to the Map, as there is dependency issue warning for the setStatus callback.\
-Including setStatus in the dependency array removed this warning, the app renders twice on startup.
-Therefore setStatus was removed from dependency\ array as the warning was prefered over extra renders.
+Including setStatus in the dependency array removed this warning, the app renders more than once on startup.
+Therefore setStatus was removed from dependency array as the warning was prefered over extra renders.
 My main challenges was setting up the testing.
 I finally managed to remove errors once I learnt how to mock modules using jest.
 Although I'm doubtful I am doing this correctly as there are still errors with the web map and am unable to solve in the available time frame.

 # Improvements:
 I was also not to sure if the NTZM data needed to be re-projected to WGS84.
 I decided to stick with NZTM.
 In a production map I would re-project the layers data to WGS84 and use a web mercator map.
 Mainly because the public is more familiar with theses coordinates.
+But a production app could have both
+NZTM and WGS84 available to the user.
 Some of the css needs tuning as I had a few issues alligning the footer and map.
 I would make css improvements so the map is can be tested for different screen sizes, (although I don't think this web app would work to well on mobile).
+Obviously I would add extra functionality to make this app useful.